digitsensitive/phaser3-typescript/src/games/coin-runner/coin-runner.md

 ## Description

-A very small and simple game to learn the basics of Phaser 3.
+A very simple game to learn the basics of Phaser 3.

 ## How to run it

-Adjust the `webpack.config.js` file as follows:
+Adjust the entry path in the `webpack.config.js` file as follows:
 ```
 entry: './src/games/coin-runner/game.ts'
 ```